-Failure by the contractor to follow the Contracts 652 Supplemental Specifications, Special Provisions and Standard Specification and/or the Manual on Uniform Traffic Control Devices (MUTCD) and/or the Contractors own Traffic Control Plan, or failure to correct a violation, will result in a violation letter and result in a reduction in payment as shown in the schedule below.
+Failure by the contractor to follow the Contracts 652 Supplemental Specifications, Special Provisions and Standard Specification and/or the MUTCD and/or the Contractors own Traffic Control Plan, or failure to correct a violation, will result in a violation letter and result in a reduction in payment as shown in the schedule below.
 The Resident or any other representative of the Authority reserves the right to suspend the work at any time and request a meeting to discuss violations and remedies.
 The Authority shall not be held responsible for any delay in the work due to any suspension under this item.
 Any reduction in payment under this Special Provision will be in addition to forfeiting payment of maintenance of traffic control devices for that day.

-Amount of of Penalty Damas ges per Violation
+Amount of Penalty Damages per Violation

-1st 2nd 3rd & Subsequent
+1st 2nd 3rd & Subsequent \$500 \$1,000 \$2.500

-\$500 \$1,000 \$2,500